UNiXMIT/UNiXextend/docs/AcuXDBC-MSSQL-Linked-Server.md

 # AcuXDBC MSSQL Linked Server

+The following steps require you to have setup AcuXDBC first.

 **Create an ODBC Data Source (DSN)**

 Create a Data Source Name from Control Panel, Administrative Tools, Data Sources (ODBC).
+If you prefer to connect directly using the connection string rather than a DSN then skip this step and continue with creating the linked server.

 **N.B.**
 - Windows 32-bit uses 32-bit Data Source by default.